-STEPS017 - Water pumps.
+STEPS017 - Water pumps

-Or they can be applied to livestock drinking troughs or feeders already in place.
+Or they can be applied to livestock drinking troughs or feeders already in place which are acting a source of pollution to a watercourse.

-STEPS018b - Resurface gateways may be selected where erosion in field gateways is impacting on a nearby watercourse.
-This should be discussed with your Agricultural Advisor.
+stepso18b - Resurface gateways

+may be selected where erosion

+in field gateways is impacting

+on a nearby watercourse.

+This should be discussed with your

+Severn Trent Agricultural Advisor.